Meta (Facebook): Software Engineer Levels

 1. Base Salary

-The employee’s role, level, experience, and market rates for similar positions determine the base salary, which is the fixed annual compensation paid to an employee, excluding bonuses, equity, or other benefits.
+The employee’s role, level, experience, and market rates for similar positions determine the base salary, the fixed annual compensation paid to an employee, excluding bonuses, equity, or other benefits.

 2. Stock Options/Restricted Stock Units (RSUs)